bormaxi8080/osint-timeline/DRAFT.md

 Nationsonline.
 A website with profiles of over 200 countries.
 You can find lots of useful information about each one for research purposes (or just for travelling).
 Official Sites.
 Political system, Maps, News sites, Arts & culture, Business & economics, Well-known brands, History: https://nationsonline.org/

-THINKPOL OSINT Tools directory.
+THINKPOL OSINT Tools Directory.
 A directory of hundreds of OSINT tools, created with the support of Thinkpol, a tool for searching and in-depth analysis of information about Reddit users: https://think-pol.com

 CScorza Intelligence.
 InstaOSINT, SOCMIntelligence, Digital Forensic Analysis, Corporate Intelligence and many others: https://cscorza.github.io/CScorza/